 To get comparable monitoring results for all kinds of analyses, standard specifications for monitoring applications have been defined.

-A more detailed description of the OPMET data monitoring exercises, including the schedules, can be found in to this document.
+A more detailed description of the OPMET data monitoring exercises, including the schedules, can be found in Appendix C to this document.

-The specifications for the monitoring tool are outlined in .
+The specifications for the monitoring tool are outlined in Appendix D: "EUR OPMET Data Monitoring Tool Specification".

 Performance Indices